VariantSync/Vatras/README.md

 ### Compiling the Library and Running the Demo

-To test whether your setup is correct, and to run the demo, run make.
+To test whether your setup is correct, and to run the demo you may use our makefile (except for the docker setup which requires to run the image as explained above).
 Make sure your terminal is in full-screen because the demo assumes to have at least 100 characters of horizontal space in the terminal for pretty-printing.
 If you are using Nix, make sure to be in the `nix-shell` as described above.
 Then run
 ```shell
 make
 ```
 which will compile the library and run its small demo.
 Alternatively, you may use `nix-build` as explained above.
 The demo will then print a range of translations of variational expressions to the terminal.
 The expected output is explained in detail in the Step-by-Step guide below.